gsmainclusivetechlab/interop-docs/docs/installation/sp.md

 ## Production Use

-To set up the simulators for production use, a few changes are recommended.
+To set up the simulators for production use, a few changes are recommended:

-Firstly, the services defined in `docker-compose.yml` should be configured to restart on failure by adding `restart: always` into the docker-compose configuration.
-Secondly, you may choose to add a reverse proxy (for example using [`nginx`](https://www.nginx.com/)) to make the simulator available on other hostnames.
+- The services defined in `docker-compose.yml` should be configured to restart on failure by adding `restart: always` into the docker-compose configuration.
+- You may choose to add a reverse proxy (for example using [`nginx`](https://www.nginx.com/)) to make the simulator available on other hostnames.